ghc-proposals/ghc-proposals/proposals/0036-kind-signatures.rst

 .. contents::

-This proposal adds *top-level kind signatures* allowing users to declare the kind of type-level declarations introduced with ``type``, ``data``, ``newtype``, or ``class``.
+This proposal adds *standalone kind signatures* allowing users to declare the kind of type-level declarations introduced with ``type``, ``data``, ``newtype``, or ``class``.

 For example::